hbc/Intro-to-R-extended/lessons/02-functions-and-arguments.md

 We have already used a few examples of basic functions in the previous lessons i.e `c()`, and  `factor()`.
 These functions are available as part of R's built in capabilities, and we will explore a few more of these base functions below.
 You can also get functions from libraries (which we'll talk about in a bit), or even write your own.

 Let's revisit a function that we have used previously to combine data `c()`.
-The arguments it takes is any number of numbers, characters or strings and performs the task of combining them into a single vector.
+The arguments it takes is a collection of numbers, characters or strings (separated by a comma) and performs the task of combining them into a single vector.
 You can also use it to add elements to an existing vector:

 	glengths <- c(glengths, 90) # adding at the end
 	glengths <- c(30, glengths) # adding at the beginning

-What happens here is that we take the original vector `glengths`, and we are adding another item first to the end of the other ones, and then another item at the beginning.
+What happens here is that we take the original vector `glengths` (containing three elements), and we are adding another item to either to the end.
 We can do this over and over again to build a vector or a dataset.

 Since R is used for statistical computing, many of the base functions involve mathematical operations.
 One example would be the function `sqrt()`.
-The input (argument) must be a number, and the the output is the square root of that number.
+The input/argument must be a number, and the the output is the square root of that number.
 Let's try finding the square root of 81:

 	sqrt(81)